-Employment skills development programs (ESDPs) cover a diverse range of activities aimed at re-engaging young people (aged 15-17 years) who have left school early or are at risk of leaving school.
+Employment skills development programs (ESDPs) are aimed at re-engaging young people (aged 15–17 years) who have left school early or are at risk of leaving school.
+ESDPs offer young people who have disengaged or are at risk of leaving school with an alternative engagement option for during their compulsory participation phase.

-Generally, ESDPs are courses which provide informal education and training pathways that lead to employment, further training or a return to school.
-There may be some accredited activities within the program that are designed to help young people become 'job ready'.
+Generally, ESDPs provide informal education and training pathways that lead to employment, further training or a return to school.
+There may be some accredited activities within the program designed to help young people become 'job ready'.

-• departmental employment skills development programs - funded by the Department of Employment, Small Business and Training
+• departmental programs, funded by the Department of Employment, Small Business and Training

-• non-departmental employment skills development programs - these are offered or funded by community-based organisations, other government agencies, the corporate sector, registered training organisations or philanthropic bodies.
+• non-departmental programs, offered or funded by community-based organisations, other government agencies, the corporate sector, registered training organisations or philanthropic bodies.

-Programs that have been recognised by the department are placed on the register of employment skills development program (PDF, 197 KB).
+Programs recognised by the department are placed on the register of employment skills development program (PDF, 344KB), which provides details about the programs and provider contact details.

 Compulsory participation phase